-Recently, she handed me a package of meat and asked me to “cook something with them and write about it.”
-I recognized the meat as pork steak.
-My previous experience with this cut was one solitary attempt some 45 years ago.
-I wasn’t especially enthused, sorry friend.
-I would need to invoke the kitchen muse for inspiration.
+Recently, she handed me a package of pork steak and asked me to “cook something with them and write about it.”
+Hmmm, I would need inspiration from the kitchen muse.

-During my catering phase, I learned the sheer magic that happens when a lowly and often cheap pork butt roast is treated to a good meat rub and cooked low and slow for hours.
-It explodes with flavor and is tender as an angel’s cheek, which is why it’s the crown jewel of Kansas City barbecue.
-And, this steak is cut from the same part of the pig, the shoulder.
+Sheer magic happens when a lowly, inexpensive pork butt roast is treated to a good meat rub and cooked low and slow for hours.
+It explodes with flavor and is tender as an angel’s cheek.
+That’s why it’s the crown jewel of Kansas City barbecue.

-Then I fired up my trusty black cast iron skillet and gave the steaks a quick browning on both sides.
-The muse had whispered “peaches” to me because they are so perfect this time of year and pair beautifully with pork.
-A generous drizzle of raw honey provided the sweet counterpoint to the spicy rub.
+Next, I fired up my black cast iron skillet and quickly browned the steaks on both sides.
+The muse whispered, “add peaches.”
+Great idea, Muse!
+They’re perfectly divine right now and pair beautifully with pork.
+Finally, a generous drizzle of raw honey provided the sweet counterpoint to the spicy rub.

-If my skillet had a lid, I would have used it but heavy duty aluminum foil crimped tightly on top worked just fine and I put the pan in a 325 degree oven to bake.
+If my skillet had a lid, I would have used it but heavy duty aluminum foil crimped tightly on top worked just fine.
+I put the pan in a 325 degree oven to bake.